Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers

-Variational Quantum Algorithms (VQAs) are a prominent class of hybrid quantum-classical algorithms designed to tackle problems in quantum chemistry, machine learning, and combinatorial optimization.
-In a VQA, a parametrized quantum circuit is optimized by a classical algorithm to minimize (or maximize) the loss function, often representing the expectation value of a Hamiltonian.
+Variational Quantum Algorithms (VQAs) are a prominent class of hybrid quantum-classical algorithms designed to tackle problems in quantum chemistry, machine learning, and combinatorial optimization (see \cite{CABB} for a review).
+In a VQA, a parametrized quantum circuit is optimized by a classical algorithm to minimize (or maximize) a loss function, often representing the expectation value of the problem Hamiltonian $H_P$.

 One of the most influential instances of VQA is the Quantum Approximate Optimization Algorithm (QAOA), first introduced in \cite{QAOA}.
-Within the QAOA framework, the Hamiltonian $H_F$ associated with the objective function in (\ref{eq:optfunc}) is commonly referred to as the \emph{problem Hamiltonian} and denoted by $H_P$, following the convention established by Farhi et al.\ in \cite{QAOA}.
-We will adhere to this notation throughout.

 A central component of QAOA is the so-called \emph{mixer Hamiltonian}, denoted $H_M$.
-This operator is required to have a unique ground state $\ket{\xi} \in W$ The fundamental idea behind QAOA is to gradually deform $H_M$ into $H_P$ through a series of quantum transformations, in such a way that the ground state at each stage is mapped to a ground state of the next.
+The negative of this operator, $-H_M$, is required to have a unique ground state $\ket{\xi} \in W$.
+The fundamental idea behind QAOA is to gradually deform $H_M$ into $H_P$ through a series of quantum transformations, in such a way that the ground state at each stage is mapped to a ground state of the next.